mbriscoe/broken-lines-blog/README.md

 - CSS
   - No errors were found with our own CSS code when passing through the official Jigsaw validator.
 However, there were many errors found in the Bootstrap CSS code, which is a normal result.

-## Bugs
-All bug fixes were dealt with efficiently and cleanly.
-- BUG: contact page width issue
-- BUG: Footer overlapping content
-- BUG: Shading display on gallery page

 ## Deployment

-- The site was deployed to GitHub pages from the main branch of the repository early in the developemnt stage for continuous deployment and checking.
+- The site was deployed to Heroku from the main branch of the repository early in the developemnt stage for continuous deployment and checking.
+- The PostgreSQL database was served from ElephantSQL

-- The live link can be found [_here_](https://mbriscoe.github.io/Ethereal-Expressions/)
+- The live link can be found [_here_](https://broken-lines-blog-d7e7160138f2.herokuapp.com/)

 ## Credits